fjcaetano/not-awesome-swiftui/README.md

 Radar: [9010301](https://openradar.appspot.com/radar?id=4990741046624256)

-When rendering a ZStack, if any Views with a lower `zIndex` than its siblings applies an `onHover` modifier, that closure gets called even if the View is overlayed (and potentially hidden) by other Views.
+When rendering a ZStack, if any Views with a lower `zIndex` than its siblings applies an `onHover` modifier, that closure gets called even if the View is overlaid (and potentially hidden) by other Views.

 Preview: [NestedHoverView](/macOS/NestedHoverView.swift)